How nonprofits can act now to lock in historic energy bill savings

 You can significantly boost your negotiating power by banding together with other nonprofit organizations.
 Unless you’re a large nonprofit with a large campus, it can be difficult going into negotiations alone as you simply have less purchasing power.

-As a result, nonprofits are increasingly banding together to negotiate lower energy prices–with the help of a local energy buying consortium.
+As a result, nonprofits are increasingly banding together to negotiate lower energy bill price–with the help of a local energy buying consortium.
 These are usually member-based groups that are open to all interested nonprofits in a particular city, county, or state.
 These consortiums can often also manage the specific procurement requirements that you may need to fulfill.

 How to choose the right energy contract for your nonprofit